Ceuta: Medieval

-After the death of Julian, sometimes also described as a king of the Ghomara Berbers, Berber converts to Islam took direct control of what they called Sebta.
-It was then destroyed during their great revolt against the Umayyad Caliphate around 740.
-Sebta subsequently remained a small village of Muslims and Christians surrounded by ruins until its resettlement in the 9th century by Mâjakas, chief of the Majkasa Berber tribe, who started the short-lived Banu Isam dynasty.
-His great-grandson briefly allied his tribe with the Idrisids, but Banu Isam rule ended in 931, when he abdicated in favor of Abd ar-Rahman III, the Umayyad emir of Córdoba who had self-proclaimed as a caliph in 929.
-Through the overseas conquests of Ceuta in 931 and Melilla in 927 that allowed to enforce direct political and military influence in the fragmented landscape of the north-African coast, crowned by the skillful political subversion resulting in the 944 revolt in eastern Berbery, the power exerted by the Umayyad Caliphate (engaged in struggle against the Fatimids) in the Western Mediterranean took hold.

 Chaos ensued with the collapse of the Caliphate of Córdoba in the early 11th century.
-In the wake of this, the Banū Hammūd established a petty kingdom (and nominal caliphate) centered in Málaga and Ceuta—the so-called Taifa of Málaga—with Málaga as a capital and Ceuta hosting the heir's residence.
+In the wake of this, the Banū Hammūd established a petty kingdom, and nominal caliphate, centered in Málaga and Ceuta—the so-called Taifa of Málaga—with Málaga as a capital and Ceuta hosting the heir's residence.
 In 1056, the link with Málaga was severed as it was conquered by the Banu Ziri, while Suqut al-Bargawati remained in power in Ceuta, styling as a caliph after 1061.

 Starting in 1084, the Almoravid Berbers ruled the region until 1147, when the Almohads conquered the land.
 Apart from Ibn Hud's rebellion in 1232, they ruled until the Tunisian Hafsids established control.
 The Hafsids' influence in the west rapidly waned, and Ceuta's inhabitants eventually expelled them in 1249.
 After this, a period of political instability persisted, under competing interests from the Marinids and Granada as well as autonomous rule under the native Banu al-Azafi.
-Fez finally conquered the region in 1387, with assistance from Aragon.
+The Fez-based Marinid sultanate finally conquered the region in 1387, with assistance from Aragon.